mtumilowicz/scrum-notes/README.md

     * do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
 * Development Team or team members often meet immediately after the Daily Scrum for detailed discussions, or to adapt, or replan
-* Development Team is responsible for conducting the Daily Scrum
 * pros
-    * improve communications
+    * improves communications
-    * eliminate other meetings
+    * eliminates other meetings
-    * identify impediments to development
+    * identifies impediments to development
-    * highlight and promote quick decision-making
+    * highlights and promotes quick decision-making
-    * improve the Development Team’s level of knowledge
+    * improves the Development Team’s level of knowledge

 ### Review
-* is held at the end of the Sprint to inspect the Increment and adapt the Product Backlog if needed
-* the Scrum Team and stakeholders collaborate about what was done in the Sprint
-* is an informal meeting, not a status meeting
-* presentation of the Increment, feedback
 * time-box: <= at most a four-hour meeting for one-month Sprints
-* includes the following elements:
 * attendees: Scrum Team + key stakeholders invited by the Product Owner
+* held at the end of the Sprint
+    * inspect: Increment
+    * adapt: Product Backlog (if needed)
+* Scrum Team and stakeholders collaborate about what was done
+* presentation of the Increment, feedback
+    * is an informal meeting, not a status meeting
+* entire group collaborates on what to do next
+    * valuable input to subsequent Planning
+* review of the timeline, budget, potential capabilities, and marketplace
+* result of the Sprint Review is a revised Product Backlog
+* roles
     * Product Owner
         * explains what items have been "Done" and what has not been "Done"
         * discusses the Product Backlog
         * if needed: projects likely target and delivery dates based on progress
     * Development Team
-        * discusses what went well during the Sprint
+        * discusses what went well
-        * discusses what problems it ran into and how those problems were solved
+        * discusses problems and how were solved
-        * demonstrates the work that it has "Done"
+        * demonstrates the "Done" work
         * answers questions about the Increment
-    * entire group collaborates on what to do next
-        * Sprint Review provides valuable input to subsequent Planning
-    * review what is the most valuable thing to do next
-    * review of the timeline, budget, potential capabilities, and marketplace
-* result of the Sprint Review is a revised Product Backlog

 ### Retrospective
-* Scrum Team
-* opportunity to inspect itself and create a plan for improvements for the next Sprint
+* time-boxed: <= three-hour meeting for one-month Sprints
 * occurs after the Review and prior to the next Planning
-* time-boxed: <= three-hour meeting for one-month Sprints
 * inspect how the last Sprint went
     * regards to people, relationships, process, and tools
+* create a plan for implementing improvements in the next Sprint
+    * adaptation to the inspection of the Scrum Team itself
 * identify and order the major items that went well and potential improvements
-* create a plan for implementing improvements
-* By the end - Scrum Team should have identified improvements that it will implement in the next Sprint
-    * adaptation to the inspection of the Scrum Team itself

 ## Scrum Artifacts
 * designed to maximize transparency of key information